Quadrastichus erythrinae: Distribution

-The worldwide spread of Erythrina gall wasp (EGW) stem from a location in East Africa.
-Erythrina gall wasp have become an invasive species in Hawaii, overall threatening Hawaii's biodiversity.
-It was first observed on the island of Oahu and later spread amongst other neighboring islands with major infestations on endemic Erythrina sandwicensis and introduced E. variegata.
+First collected in Florida on coral trees Erythrina variegata, now in Miami and Hawaii; also known from Singapore, Mauritius and Reunion, Taiwan, Hong Kong, China, India, Thailand, Philippines, American Samoa, Guam and in the Amami Islands and Okinawa in Japan.
+In Hawaii, it was first observed on the island of Oahu and later spread amongst other neighboring islands with major infestations on endemic Erythrina sandwicensis and introduced E. variegata.
 It was then treated with parasitoid Eurytoma erythrinae, which proved to be very effective in reducing the population of Erythrina gall wasps.